ROB BADGER'S BIO

 Rob’s nature and environmental images have appeared in calendars, books, newspapers and national and international magazines, including The New York Times and Washington Post, TIME, OMNI, Better Homes and Gardens, Pacific Horticultural, National Wildlife, Sunset, Sierra, Wilderness Society and World Watch Magazines.

 As a photographer for The Audubon Society, The Nature Conservancy, and The Trust for Public Land, Rob has completed more than fifty project assignments devoted to protecting and restoring our vanishing natural areas.
 In 1998 he was chosen by the Center for Russian Nature Conservation, as one of only three American photographers, to document the pristine beauty of Russia’s vast and virtually unknown system of nature preserves in European Russia and Siberia.
-One of his current projects, funded in part by a generous grant from the Institute of Noetic Sciences, documents the unique beauty and diverse ecosystems of northern California’s endangered National Wild and Scenic Eel River, and the environmental issues impacting this state’s third-largest watershed.
+One of his projects, funded in part by a generous grant from the Institute of Noetic Sciences, documented the unique beauty and diverse ecosystems of northern California’s endangered National Wild and Scenic Eel River, and the environmental issues impacting this state’s third-largest watershed.

 Selected clients include AT&T, Audi, CNN/Turner International, Chase Manhattan Bank, Chevron, the EPA, Mercedes Benz, The National Park Service, Save the Bay; Simon Schuster, the US Forest Service, and Coastal Living and Southern Outdoors Magazines.